jpwrobinson/OpenDerby/README.md

 I'm excited to let you know that OpenDerby is part of Mozilla’s Global Sprint https://mozilla.github.io/global-sprint/ on June 1st and 2nd, 2017.
 This is a fast-paced, fun two-day collaborative work event where we’ll come together online and in person to work and hack on open projects.

-You can join in, no matter your skill set or level.
-We’re looking for R, Python and Git content and links, open data, and OpenDerby organizers.

-There are lots of other projects and work to do at the Sprint https://mozilla.github.io/global-sprint/projects/, so anyone who’s passionate about the open web can help.
-All that’s missing is you!

-Here’s more on how to participate in the Sprint https://mozilla.github.io/global-sprint/participants/.
-You can participate online: the registration page is here: https://mozilla.github.io/global-sprint/register/.
-I hope you'll come Sprint with us, and help grow and support the open web.

-See you at the Sprint!

 **WELCOME SPRINTERS!
-To contribute, check out our [Issues tracker](https://github.com/jpwrobinson/OpenDerby/issues)**
+To contribute, check out our [Issues tracker.](https://github.com/jpwrobinson/OpenDerby/issues)** We’re looking for R, Python and Git content and links, open data, and OpenDerby organizers.

 ***